2008 Bryant Bulldogs football team: Monmouth

-Wagner (Sept.
-27th)
+Wagner

 Bryant tailback Jerell Smith (Brooklyn, NY) rushed for 143 yards on 31 carries and the Bulldog defense turned in one of its finest games of the season as the Bulldogs knocked off Wagner College 24-14 Saturday.

 The win is Bryant's first over a Division I opponent in six tries and the first this season over a member of the Football Championship Subdivision (Bryant defeated DII Merrimack and Southern Connecticut earlier this year).

 "We did a good job on defense today and got a couple of big plays right when we needed it," said Bryant coach Marty Fine following the game.
 "The defense really made some things happen and we were able to stay to our game plan and come out with a great win today."

 Jay Graber completed 8 of 17 passes including a clutch 20 yard while Lindsey Gamble added 44 yards rushing in the victory.

 But the story of the day was the play of the Bulldog defense that held Wagner to just 219 yards of offense - including 100 yards through three quarters - before 2,467 on a wet and dreary day at Wagner College Stadium.

 Bryant overcame a pair of fumbles on punt returns in the game, but made the plays when they had to.
 It didn't hurt much in that Wagner's offense struggled against the Bryant defense all afternoon.

 Wagner did strike first as quarterback Adam Farnsworth hit tight end Peter Zagorski with a short pass but the senior was able to break a few tackles and rumbled down the home side line for an 80-yard score.
 But the play was the only highlight on the day for the Seahawks who were penalized seven times in the game - including several unnecessary roughness penalties.